Şanlıurfa, 150 km (93 miles) east of Gaziantep and 1,300 km (808 miles) southeast of Istanbul,

 and historic city in Turkey's southeastern

-Turks know it as the Prophets'
+Turks know Urfa (as it's commonly called) as the Prophets'

-City because of legends saying
+City because of legends telling

 that the Patriarch Abraham was